EECS 447 (3 credit hours): Introduction to Database Systems -- Fall 2025

 Introductory SQL (continued)

-Mini-Exam 2 (relational model)
+Mini-Exam 2 (primarily on relational model)

 Week 8: October 6, 8, 10